shefancodeman/systems-testing/laboratories/unit-testing-1/README.md

 This repository contains a simple bookstore management system to help you learn basic pytest and unit testing.

+Your grade will be determined by how well your tests cover the functionality of the code, not just by the number of passing tests.

 ## Project Structure

 1. bookstore: a simple bookstore manager implementation.